samathaluca/gitpod-meetmeinthemiddle/README.md

 Existing Features
 Bootstrap navbar linking to each section of the site.
 The one page project has a section focusing on

+Feature to add

+CSS classes have been added ready to style to match any dating site wanting to use the meet me halfway feature.
 >>>>>>>
 >>>>>>>
 Footer